zpyzl/strongAI/README.md

 # strongAI
-Real strong AI, real nature language comprehension
+Real strong AI, real nature language comprehension/understanding

 This is a project for REAL natural language comprehension.
 It is not based on machine learning, which cannot really comprehend natural language.